oyvind-ege/tic-tac-toe-rust/README.md

 This might very well be overengineered, but I don't care!

 #### **Enums**
-I love enums, because they ensure that a value is of a limited set of variants, at compile-time.
+I love enums, because they ensure that 'something' is of a limited set of variants, at compile-time.
 Here are some of mine:

 ```rust
 #[derive(PartialEq, Eq, Clone, Copy, Debug)]